kinyeaux/pyneatm/README.md

   - The module prints a brief log after each step in the calculation.
 It warnes the user if they skip a step in calculation, and the "<object_name>.help()" command lists all the commands in the prompt and a short summary of their usage.
+  - I also added a small script ("txtTOobj.py") with the help of which, one can convert a .txt file downloaded from the DAMIT database to an obj file which can be passed to the pyneatm module.